TOLDOTECHNIK/avrdude-gpio-autoreset/README.md

 Instead of using SPI programming this solution talks to the Arduino Bootloader over the serial interface.
 So you can program your Arduino over serial and then use the serial port for communication between Raspberry Pi and Arduino.

 ## History
-- 2016-01-25 Initial release
+- 2016-01-25 initial release
-- 2018-01-17 Enhanced documentation for Raspbian Stretch including RPi 3 and RPi Zero W. GPIOClass reimplementaion.
-Stretch compatibility.
+- 2018-01-17 enhanced documentation for Raspbian Stretch including RPi 3 and RPi Zero W. GPIOClass reimplementaion.
+Debian Stretch compatibility.
+- 2019-06-28 code cleanup

 ## Setup overview
 Download the respository as ZIP file and extract its content.
 In short you have to do the following steps